-Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites Leamington Spa as identified as Opportunity Site D in the Local Plan 1996 - 2011. o Seeking contributions towards cultural facilities in conjunction with new development where appropriate. o Seeking contributions towards the provision of new works of art as part of new development and ensuring it is integrated into development at an early stage. • Furthermore, for the rural areas, the following Local Plan 1996 -2011 will be carried forward: o RAP13 Directing New Outdoor Sport and Recreation Development o RAP14 Golf Facilities o RAP15 Camping & Caravanning Sites 18.
-Flooding and Water PO18: Flooding & Water This is a generic policy and has a positive direct or indirect impact on Ensor's Pool.
+Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites Leamington Spa as identified as Opportunity Site D in the Local Plan 1996 - 2011. o Seeking contributions towards cultural facilities in conjunction with new development where appropriate. o Seeking contributions towards the provision of new works of art as part of new development and ensuring it is integrated into development at an early stage.
+Furthermore, for the rural areas, the following Local Plan 1996 -2011 will be carried forward: o RAP13 Directing New Outdoor Sport and Recreation Development o RAP15 Camping & Caravanning Sites 18.
+Flooding a Ind Water PO18: Flooding & This is a generic policy and has a Water New development will take place on sites outside flood risk zones as far as practicable: controlling development within flood risk areas and the types of development which may be considered assessing opportunities to facilitate the relocation of development, and the incorporation of measures to address flood risk from all new developments, such as sustainable urban drainage systems (SUDS) This accords with the NPPF and the Stage One Strategic Flood Risk Assessment positive direct or indirect impact on Ensor's Pool.
 Preferred Option: Water Supply Ensuring that suppliers are able to provide an adequate supply of water to meet demand and minimise water stress by developing a policy framework to reduce water use in new development.
 Preferred Option: Water Conservation and Efficiency To adopt standards for water conservation and efficiency set out in the Code for Sustainable Homes and require the inclusion of SUDS schemes as part of new development.
 The Draft Infrastructure Delivery Plan will include details of the required infrastructure to meet the above